Autonomous Security Intelligence - A Critical Examination

 The orchestrator layer adds coordination logic:

-- Prioritization: Focus scans on highest-risk targets first
+- Prioritization: Focus analysis on highest-risk targets first

 - Trend analysis: Detect whether hygiene is improving or degrading network-wide